 In its fiscal year 2018 report, ICE stated that its initial detention facility bookings, in cooperative efforts with U.S. Customs and Border Protection (CBP), have increased by 22.5 percent compared to 2017.
 Moreover, ICE made more than 9,200 administrative arrests in Chicago last year for various reasons.

 It may be imperative for individuals who have been the subject of immigration detention in Aurora to get the help of a hard-working attorney immediately.
 While being detained may seem to be the worst-case scenario, a well-practiced immigration lawyer could still review your rights and fight for you.
+En Español.

-Detention Laws in Aurora
+What are the Detention Laws in Aurora?

 Title 8 of the Code of Federal Regulations (CFR) contains many laws concerning nationality and immigration.
 8 Code of Federal Regulations §§236.1 through 236.18, in particular, relate to the apprehension and detention of inadmissible and deportable aliens, and if warranted, their removal.
 As an example, §236.1 describes the circumstances necessary for apprehension, custody, and detention.
 It also contains lawful procedures that could be conducted after these events occur.